fontesrp/delawe/README.md

 If you are having trouble with Xcode or a red screen is showing, check the [Troubleshooting](#troubleshooting) section.

 # Usage
-DELAWE has two types of users: restaurants and couriers; and we are going to follow the lifecycle of an order through their cellphones.
+DELAWE has two types of users: restaurants and couriers.
+We are going to follow the lifecycle of an order through their cellphones.

 First, let's login as a restaurant.
 This screen should show up.